It Takes a Village -2-

 It didn’t take me long to realise that my job was not to convince them.
 And it didn’t take them long to realise… they couldn’t.

 We are living in this reality now.
-Many hats to wear and even more plates to juggle with exactly the same amount of time like our mothers and grandmothers.
+Many hats to wear and even more plates to juggle with the same amount of time as our mothers and grandmothers.

 We’ve been told a lie: that being a stay-at-home mom is the least valuable kind of work, almost as if it doesn’t even count as a “real job”.